Self-Designed Home Education High School Diploma (Home Education Regulations Section 6)

 - T.H.E.E, a program of Elk Island Catholic Schools (Faith-based)

-- Willow, a program of Third Academy (Secular)
+- Willow, a program of Third Academy School (Secular)

-- Wisdom, a program of Trinity Christian School (Faith-based)
+- Wisdom, a program of Gilbertine Institute (Faith-based)

 All home education families have the opportunity to access Section 6 of the Home Education Regulations regardless of the school authority they are registered with.
 Technically, all school authorities should honor Section 6 of the home education regulations, however, many choose not to.
 If your current school authority does not wish to supervise a self-designed home education program, keep your child's portfolio and submit the following Fall when you choose a new school authority to evaluate the portfolio and report the marks and credits to Alberta Education.